Legislation National & European

 The Railway Safety Act 2005 fundamentally changed the way that railway safety was managed and regulated.
 It requires railway companies to submit their own safety management system (SMS) for certification by the RSC, which in turn supervised the application of the SMS.
 The Act applies to all railways in the State.
-However, safety certification, safety authorisation and safety audit of railway organisations working on the national network are dealt with under European law.
+However, safety certification, safety authorisation and safety audit of railway organisations working on the national network are now dealt with under European law through Directives and Regulations.

 Under Railways Regulations SI No 249 of 2015, and in accordance with Directive 2012/34/EU the CRR has the following functions: